Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

-This morning we tour Brasov.
-Kronstadt in German, Brasso in Hungarian, Brasov ranks second in size after Bucharest.
-The Old Town lies between two mountains, surrounded like a halo by the Carpathians.
-In Brasov we will visit the Black Church and Museum of First Romanian School of Schei.
+Brasov, known as Kronstadt in German and Brasso in Hungarian, ranks as Romania's second-largest city after Bucharest.
+The Old Town nestles between two mountains, surrounded like a protective embrace by the Carpathians.
+Here we visit the Black Church, Gothic architecture's largest achievement in southeastern Europe, and the Museum of the First Romanian School of Schei, which preserves the history of Romanian education and culture during centuries of foreign rule.

-We depart for Bucharest, arriving in time for a break for lunch.
-We then begin our sightseeing program in the capital, the nation's powerhouse of cultural and economic life founded 500 years ago.* During the 1930's, its tree-lined boulevards and fin de siecle architecture earned it the nickname "The Little Paris of the East".
-There is even an Arc de Triomphe on the handsome Soseaua Kiseleff, itself longer than the Champs Elysees and alive with blossoms in the spring.
+We then depart for Bucharest, arriving in time for lunch before beginning our comprehensive sightseeing program in Romania's capital.
+Founded 500 years ago, Bucharest serves as the nation's powerhouse of cultural and economic life.
+During the 1930s, its tree-lined boulevards and fin de siècle architecture earned it the nickname "The Little Paris of the East," a comparison emphasised by its own Arc de Triomphe on the handsome Soseaua Kiseleff – itself longer than the Champs Élysées and alive with blossoms in spring.

-Despite the massive reconstructions of the 1980's, Bucharest remains a 'Garden City', leafy and pleasant, with many sidewalk cafes.
-Our tour today will include the Cotroceni Palace and Museum, the Triumphal Arch, the Romanian Athenaeum, and University Square.
-We will drive out to visit the Bucharest Village Museum.
-Situated in a picturesque environment on a lakeshore, this is one of the largest and oldest outdoors museums in Europe.
-Its exhibits, including houses, churches, water and windmills are of great historic and artistic value.
+Despite massive reconstructions during the 1980s, Bucharest remains a "Garden City," leafy and pleasant, with numerous sidewalk cafes creating a distinctly European atmosphere.
+Our tour includes the Cotroceni Palace and Museum, the Triumphal Arch, the Romanian Athenaeum with its magnificent dome, and University Square.
+We conclude with a visit to the Bucharest Village Museum, situated in a picturesque lakeshore environment as one of Europe's largest and oldest outdoor museums.
+Its exhibits – including houses, churches, water mills and windmills – possess great historic and artistic value, representing rural Romanian life across the centuries.

-* Our intention is always to include the Palace of the Parliament; however, the facility is frequently closed to visitors for official purposes/events, often without notice.
-If we are able to squeeze it in, please note that it may require that we miss something else due to time constraints.
+*NOTE: We always attempt to include the Palace of the Parliament; however, the facility frequently closes to visitors for official purposes/events, often without notice.

 Included Meal(s): Breakfast and Dinner

-Sofia itself is largely a city of wide boulevards and squares, pleasant parks, and enormous Socialist Realism-style buildings.
-In the 5th century BC, Sofia was the Thracian city of Serdika.
-When the Romans conquered Thrace, they made it the capital.
-Then the hordes of Attila the Hun set it on fire in the 5th century AD and Justinian rebuilt it.
+Sofia, Bulgaria's capital, largely presents itself as a city of wide boulevards and squares, pleasant parks, and enormous Socialist Realism-style buildings.
+In the 5th century BC, Sofia was the Thracian city of Serdika, and when Romans conquered Thrace, they made it their capital.
+Attila the Hun's hordes set it ablaze in the 5th century AD, after which Justinian rebuilt it as an important Byzantine stronghold.

-* THE TIMING of today's flight will determine if we have free time in Bucharest or Sofia.
+NOTE: The timing of today's flight will determine whether we have free time in Bucharest or Sofia.

 Overnight in Sofia.